GiraffeTools/GiraffeTools/README.md

 * https://github.com/FNNDSC/ami

 ## General
-* This website is currently set up for a Heroku Django + Node.js application
+* This website is currently deployed on Heroku with a Django + Node.js build.
+The [Docker](https://www.docker.com) image has a (near) identical setup.
+You can run this web application locally by installing and running Docker, and simply typing `docker-compose up` in the terminal/command propmt.